From Ussen and Apistotoki to Chethl and Tulukaruq, there are many Native American gods and goddesses.

 In Navajo mythology, Tsohanoai is the husband of the goddess of seasons, Estsanatlehi.
 With her, he is the father of two children: the god of war and the god of fishing.

 As Spider Mother, Naste Estsan is involved in many stories: whether she be the mother of monsters, or the mother of the evil god, Yeitso, who rules the monsters.
-She had taught Navajo women how to weave and has a penchant for mischief.
-In some tales, Naste Estsan is a boogeyman of sorts that steals and consumes misbehaving children.
+She had taught Navajo women how to weave and had a penchant for mischief.
+In some tales, Naste Estsan is a boogeyman of sorts who steals and consumes misbehaving children.

 The Puebloan religion has a great focus placed on kachina: benevolent spirits.
 The Pueblo native peoples include the Hopi, Zuni, and Keres.
 Within these tribes, over 400 kachinas are acknowledged.
 Religion as a whole emphasized life, death, and the roles of intermediary spirits.